71st Annual Convention Reflection: A Catalyst for Change

 Exhibits provide opportunities for you to meet with exhibitors from a variety of employment and academic settings, NCLEX vendors and publishers.
 Visit with poster presenters and even participate in yoga.
 Also, receive expert advice for career development including interview skills, resume building, and future education opportunities.
 A special program for faculty to earn contact hours is also planned.

-Dr. Kenya Beard, EdD, AGACNP-BC, CNE, ANEF, FAAN, Associate Provost for Social Mission & Academic Excellence at Chamberlain University has spent over 35 years of her nursing career committed to dismantling health care disparities and leading efforts to advance health equity.
-Whether consulting with schools on designing a multicultural curriculum that upholds social mission, becoming a primary investigator on a million-dollar workforce diversity grant, serving as a reviewer for the Future of Nursing’s 2020-2030 report, an Advisory Board Member for the New York Academy of Medicine Health Equity Scholars, or collaborating with the National League for Nursing’s Taking Aim Initiative, Dr. Beard has continuously amplified the ideals of social mission.
+Dr. Kenya Beard, EdD, AGACNP-BC, CNE, ANEF, FAAN, Associate Provost for Social Mission and Academic Excellence at Chamberlain University, Chicago, IL, has spent over 35 years of her nursing career committed to dismantling health care disparities and leading efforts to advance health equity.
+Whether consulting with schools on designing a multicultural curriculum that upholds social mission, becoming a primary investigator on a million-dollar workforce diversity grant, serving as a reviewer for the Future of Nursing’s 2020-2030 report, serving as an Advisory Board Member for the New York Academy of Medicine Health Equity Scholars, or collaborating with the National League for Nursing’s Taking Aim Initiative, Dr. Beard has continuously amplified the ideals of social mission.

 As a 2012 Macy Faculty Scholar, she founded the Center for Multicultural Education and Health Disparities and in 2014, as a Senior Fellow at the Center for Health Policy and Media Engagement, she co-produced healthcare disparity segments on WBAI-FM for over 400,000 listeners.
 More recently, to advance racial equity, she co-authored the National Academy of Medicines’ Perspectives entitled Dismantling Systemic Racism and Advancing Health Equity throughout Research and the National Commission to Address Racism in Nursing’s foundational report, 2022 Racism in Nursing as a Commissioner for the National League of Nursing.
 To support the transition of nurses from clinician to educator, she established the nation’s first Nurse Faculty Residency program at Chamberlain University.